-10. Control on Diabetes
+10. Control of Diabetes

-Training boosts the body's insulin sensitivity, making it easier to prevent and control diabetes.
+Training boosts the body’s insulin sensitivity, making it easier to prevent and control diabetes.
 Our bodies store glucose in our muscles, and rising muscle mass allows us to store more glucose.
-This will help your body maintain a healthy glucose level.
+It will help your body maintain a healthy glucose level.

 Safety guidelines for elderly strength training

-The best endurance training can be walking, jogging, running, cycling, swimming.
-More so because you can go out and be more social at the same time.
+The best endurance training can be walking, jogging, running, cycling, swimming, more so because you can go out and be more social at the same time.

 If you do the exercise after a long time, you may experience some muscle soreness, which is ok.
 But if your joints hurt or you feel a muscle pull, then you should stop.